filecoin-project/FIPs/FIPS/fip-xxxx.md

 It is backwards compatible for all callers.
 Since it requires a change to actor code, a network upgrade is required to deploy it.

 The actor events introduced in this FIP are fire and forget.
-No event is persisted in the Actor state and clients can choose not to consume any/all of the events.
+No event is persisted in the actor state and clients can choose not to consume any/all of the events.

-Events emitted by built-in Actors do form a part of the `MessageReceipt` chain data structure  via the existing `events_root` field on `MessageReceipt`.
+Events emitted by built-in actors do form a part of the `MessageReceipt` chain data structure  via the existing `events_root` field on `MessageReceipt`.
 While this field is set to empty today for built-in actor method calls, this field will contain a value once built-in actors start emitting events.

-This FIP proposes adding CBOR encoding for encoding event values and clients that are interested in built-in Actor events will have to upgrade to understand CBOR.
+This FIP proposes adding CBOR encoding for event values.
+Clients that are interested in built-in actor events will need to upgrade to understand CBOR.

 However, this FIP does not propose changing the existing event schema or changing any of the chain data structures including the `MessageReceipt` structure.
 So, this change should be completely backward